 So, back to those tax anticipation notes.
 The district anticipated an increase in the tax revenue.
 As it turns out, the local population has stagnated, which means that school enrollment has also stagnated.
 So, the school district did not get the anticipated tax funding from the State.
 Nebraska – like Michigan – uses a per-pupil appropriation.
 When the student population drops, so does the district’s state appropriation.
 And for good measure, the school district has a higher-than-average number of special education students, ESL students and students living in poverty.
 Which means its operating expenses have gone up while its revenues have not.

 Did I mention that Nebraska caps property taxes?
 So, like Michigan, there is an arbitrary cap on property tax increases in any given year.
 Regardless of how much property values rise, the law limits tax collections.
 Currently, 80% of the allowable increase in tax collections goes to the district’s debt payments.
 The district is now begging for a five year override of the maximum allowable tax rate to generate more cash.
 Even with the increase, the district estimates that it will take 8-10 years to resolve the debt.

 This is the danger of debt financing by public entities.
 It builds sandcastles out of assumptions about the availability of tax revenue over a long period of time.
-And no one can possibly anticipate how those sands will shift over time.
+And no one can possibly anticipate how those sands will shift.